d1opensource/fairlight/README.md

     lastName: 'Doe'
   })
 )
 // `user` has type `IUser`

+const updatedUser = await api.request(
+  UserEndpoints.patch(user.id, {
+    firstName: 'Jane'
+  })
+)
+// `updatedUser` has type `IUser`
 ```

 ### Usage with Redux

-While it is recommended to use the `useApiQuery` hook to make requests in your components, it's possible to make `Api` calls in your Redux middleware (ie. sagas, thunks):
+While it is recommended to use the `useApiQuery` hook to make requests in your components, it's possible to make `Api` calls in your Redux middleware (ie. sagas, thunks).

 **Usage with `redux-thunk`**: